xin-hedera/hedera-mirror-node/docs/checklist/rest-conversion.md

 until we're confident there are no regressions.

 - [ ] Enable route by default in Ingress and Gateway
+- [ ] Update JavaScript monitor to use REST Java URL for route
 - [ ] Remove temporary enablement in previewnet and testnet so that default is used

 ## Phase Three